 Is convalescent plasma safe for the treatment of COVID‐19 infection in cancer patients?

 Blood and blood products have been used to treat many other conditions and it’s usually very safe.
 Studies have shown no major adverse effects with use of convalescent plasma.

 Convalescent plasma being a blood product may cause various transfusion reactions, such as allergic reactions and lung damage.

 Some patients may face mild or no complications, while others may face more severe and even life-threatening complications.

 If You Have Recovered from COVID-19, how Safe is Plasma Donation?

 The donors donate blood like any blood donation procedure.
 Plasma is separated from the cellular component of blood before being transfused in patients.

-NOTE: Please note that plasma therapy is still an investigational therapy and is only being used under research protocols in approved hospitals.
+NOTE: Please note that plasma therapy is still an investigational therapy.
 We cannot use it for all patients until it is proved to be safe and useful for regular use for all patients.